OS X Mavericks: System features

 The menu bar and the Dock are available on each display.
 Additionally, AirPlay compatible displays such as the Apple TV can be used as an external display.
 Mission Control has been updated to organize and switch between Desktop workspaces independently between multiple displays.

 OS X Mavericks introduced App Nap, which sleeps apps that are not currently visible.
 Any app running on Mavericks can be eligible for this feature by default.

 Compressed Memory is a virtual memory compression system which automatically compresses data from inactive apps when approaching maximum memory capacity.

 Timer coalescing is a feature that enhances energy efficiency by reducing CPU usage by up to 72 percent.
 This allows MacBooks to run for longer periods of time and desktop Macs to run cooler.

 Apple now supports OpenGL 4.1 Core Profile and OpenCL 1.2.
 Server Message Block version 2 (SMB2) is now the default protocol for sharing files, rather than AFP.
 This is to increase performance and cross-platform compatibility.

-Some skeuomorphs, such as the leather texture in Calendar, the legal pad theme of Notes, and the book-like appearance of Contacts, have been removed from the UI.
+Some skeuomorphs, such as the leather texture in Calendar, the legal pad theme of Notes, and the book-like appearance of Contacts, have been removed from the UI and replaced with flat design similar to iOS 7.

 iCloud Keychain stores a user's usernames, passwords and Wi-Fi passwords to allow the user to fill this information into forms when needed.

 The system has native LinkedIn sharing integration.

 IPoTB (Internet Protocol over Thunderbolt Bridge) Thunderbolt networking is supported in Mavericks.
 This feature allows the user to quickly transfer a large amount of data between two Macs.

 Notification Center allows the user to reply to notifications instantly, allows websites to send notifications, and, when the user wakes up a Mac that was in a sleep state, displays a summary of missed notifications before the machine is unlocked.
 Some system alerts, such as low battery, removal of drives without ejecting, and a failed Time Machine backup have been moved to Notification Center.

-The "traffic light" close, minimize, and maximize window buttons have appeared somewhat brighter than Mac OS X Lion and OS X Mountain Lion.
+The "traffic light" close, minimize, and maximize window buttons have appeared somewhat brighter than OS X Lion and OS X Mountain Lion.